zowiebeha/content/files/en-us/learn_web_development/extensions/advanced_javascript_objects/object_prototypes/index.md

 So when we call `myObject.toString()`, the browser:

 - looks for `toString` in `myObject`
-- can't find it there, so looks in the prototype object of `myObject` for `toString`
+- can't find it there, so looks inside `myObject`'s prototype object for `toString`
 - finds it there, and calls it.

 What is the prototype for `myObject`?
 To find out, we can use the function `Object.getPrototypeOf()`: